aviferdman/LLMs-and-Multi-Agent-Orchestration---Assignment7/doc/DESIGN_DOCUMENT.md

 ### 1.2 Key Innovation

+**MCP Server-Based Multi-Agent Architecture**: Every agent in the system is an independent MCP server.
+This design enables:
-**Total Decoupling Between Layers**: The protocol enables agents to participate in any future league regardless of specific game rules.
-An agent built for this protocol can join new games without modification to core logic.
+- **Total Decoupling Between Layers**: The protocol enables agents to participate in any future league regardless of specific game rules
+- **Agent Interchangeability**: An agent built for this protocol can join new games without modification to core logic
+- **Scalability**: New MCP servers can be added dynamically without system changes

 ### 1.3 Success Criteria